okbob/pspg/README.md

 I had to install `openssl-devel` package and I had to set `export PKG_CONFIG_PATH="/usr/local/pgsql/master/lib/pkgconfig/"`.

-Note: the compilation based on usage of `pg_config` is broken.

 On FreeBsd you should to use `gmake` instead `make`.

 ## Note - Installation details